quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint cannot determine the Source Connection ID from a packet with a short header, therefore it cannot set the Destination Connection ID in the stateless reset packet.
-The destination connection ID will therefore differ from the value used in previous packets.
+The Destination Connection ID will therefore differ from the value used in previous packets.
 A random Destination Connection ID makes the connection ID appear to be the result of moving to a new connection ID that was provided using a NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).